Dairy products are controversial these days.

 Of course, not all dairy products are the same.

-They vary greatly, depending on how the cows were raised and how the dairy was processed.
+They vary greatly in quality and health effects depending on how the milk-giving animals were raised and how the dairy was processed.

-Of course, the biological purpose of cow's milk is to feed a rapidly growing calf.
-Humans aren't calves... and adults usually don't need to grow.
+Biologically, cow's milk is meant to feed a rapidly growing calf.
+Humans aren't calves — and adults usually don't need to grow.

-That being said, people in some areas of the world have been eating dairy for thousands of years and there are many studies that document how the genes have changed to accommodate dairy products in the diet (2).
+That said, certain cultures have been consuming dairy regularly for thousands of years.
+Many studies document how their genes have changed to accommodate dairy products in the diet (2).

-The fact that some of us are genetically adapted to eating dairy is a pretty convincing argument for it being "natural" for us to consume it.
+The fact that some people are genetically adapted to eating dairy is a convincing argument that it’s natural for them to consume.

-Bottom Line: Humans are the only species that consumes milk in adulthood, as well as the milk from another animal.
+Summary Humans are the only species that consumes milk in adulthood, as well as milk from other animals.
 Dairy was not consumed until after the agricultural revolution.

-The main carbohydrate in dairy is lactose, a "milk sugar" that is made of the two simple sugars glucose and galactose.
+The main carbohydrate in dairy is lactose, a milk sugar composed of the two simple sugars glucose and galactose.

-When we're infants, our bodies produce a digestive enzyme called lactase, which breaks down lactose from mother's milk.
-But many people lose the ability to do that in adulthood (3).
+As an infant, your body produced a digestive enzyme called lactase, which broke down lactose from your mother's milk.
+However, many people lose the ability to break down lactose in adulthood (3).

-As you can see from the photo, lactose intolerance is rare in North America, Europe and Australia, but very common in Africa, Asia and South America.
+While lactose intolerance is rare in North America, Europe and Australia, it is very common in Africa, Asia and South America.

 People who are lactose intolerant have digestive symptoms when they consume dairy products.
 This includes nausea, vomiting, diarrhea and related symptoms.

-Some people can also be allergic to other components in milk, like the proteins.
-This is fairly common in children, but rare in adults.
+You can also be allergic to other components in milk, such as the proteins.
+While this is fairly common in children, it’s rare in adults.

-Bottom Line: About 3/4 of the world is intolerant to lactose, the main carbohydrate in dairy products.
-Most people who are of a North European ancestry can digest lactose without problems.
+Summary Three out of every four people in the world are intolerant to lactose, the main carb in dairy.
+Most people of European ancestry can digest lactose without problems.

 Dairy products are very nutritious.

-This is coming with 146 calories, 8 grams of fat, 8 grams of high quality animal protein and 13 grams of carbs.
+It also boasts decent amounts of vitamin A, vitamins B1 and B6, selenium, zinc and magnesium, alongside 146 calories, 8 grams of fat, 8 grams of protein and 13 grams of carbs.

-Calorie for calorie, whole milk is actually quite nutritious.
-It contains a little bit of almost everything we need.
+Calorie for calorie, whole milk is quite healthy.
+It offers a little bit of almost everything your body needs.

-Grass-fed dairy is also much higher in fat soluble vitamins, especially Vitamin K2, a nutrient that is incredibly important for regulating calcium metabolism and has major benefits for both bone and heart health (10, 11, 12, 13).
+Grass-fed dairy is also much higher in fat-soluble vitamins, especially vitamin K2, an incredibly important nutrient for regulating calcium metabolism and supporting bone and heart health (10, 11, 12, 13).

 Keep in mind that these healthy fats and fat-soluble vitamins are not present in low-fat or skim dairy products, which are often loaded with sugar to make up for the lack of flavor caused by removing the fat.

-Bottom Line: Milk is quite nutritious, but the nutrient composition varies between the different types of dairy.
-Dairy from grass-fed or pasture raised cows contains more fat soluble vitamins and beneficial fatty acids.
+Summary Milk is quite nutritious, but nutrient composition varies by dairy type.
+Dairy from grass-fed or pasture-raised cows contains more fat-soluble vitamins and beneficial fatty acids.

-Calcium is the main mineral in bones and dairy is the best source of calcium in the diet.
+Calcium is the main mineral in your bones — and dairy is the best source of calcium in the human diet.

-Therefore, it only seems logical that dairy has benefits for bone health.
+Therefore, dairy has many benefits for bone health.